Greg-Aster/MegaMeal/src/content/products/sad-snax.md

 name: "Sad Snax"
 tagline: "The taste of existential dread in every bite.
 Now with extra ennui!"
 draft: false
 description: "Why chase fleeting happiness when you can embrace the comforting abyss?
 Sad Snax are scientifically formulated to enhance feelings of melancholy and general dissatisfaction.
 Each bite is a reminder of life's inherent pointlessness.
-Pairs well with staring blankly out a rain-streaked window."
+Pairs well with staring into the void."
 rating: .5
 additionalImages: []
 specifications: